 - The cake is baked when it springs back form a light touch.
 It will also be coming away for the sides of the tin.

-- Once baked remove the tin from the oven and set to one side to cool.
+- As soon as the cake is baked remove the tin from the oven and set to one side to cool.

 - When the cake has cooled, tip out on to a parchment lined, flat board.